h3nnn4n/hugo-content/content/about.md

 origami.
 I like biking and hiking.
 I love artificial intelligence, optimization and machine learning (looks like everyone nowdays does).

+Another thing that I do really enjoy is creative coding, which I have been doing on and off for more than 10 years.
+IIRC I started it in 2008, kidding around with QBasic and some trigonometry.
+A special kind of creative coding that I tend to do a lot is to fractals and strange / chaotic attractors as the main object in the piece.
+If you look around this page you will find a couple of examples.
+My github also has a lot of code about it too.

 Here is a random picture of my puzzle collection (the cat is a specially hard one).